sys-bio/tellurium/docs/_notebooks/core/tellurium_examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Simple protein phosphorylation cycle.
 Steady state concentation of the
-phosphorylated protein is plotted as a funtion of the cycle kinase.
+phosphorylated protein is plotted as a function of the cycle kinase.
 In
 addition, the plot is repeated for various values of Km.

 .. code-block:: python